-When you add a text_wf variation and click the drop down button to see the options, this is what you'll see.
-The cog icon allows you to enter your text to be shown.
-You can also alter the height and width of the text, and it's vertical and horizontal position.
+This is what you'll see if you add a text wf variation and then click the drop down button to see the options.
+The cog icon allows you to enter the text that will be displayed.
+You can also change the text's height and width, as well as its vertical and horizontal position.

 - Changing the Font Face

-Not immediately obvious, is the way to change the font face / font type.
-To do this you will need to click the arrow on the right of where it says “text” to get a drop down menu.
-From that drop down menu choose font_name , once you've selected that.
-Click the Cog icon which will bring up a list of font names.
+The method for changing the font face / font type is not immediately obvious.
+To do this, click the arrow to the right of where it says “text” to bring up a drop down menu.
+Once you've chosen font name from the drop down menu, click OK.
+Click the Cog icon to display a list of font names.

 - Selecting font face to use.